MekniWassime/Project-Radio-Los-Santos/Durations/README.md

-js code that prints to console a json where keys are file names and values are the duration of the audio file in milliseconds
+    - js code that prints to console a json where keys are file names and values are the duration of the audio file in milliseconds
+    - a utility tool in js that makes it easy to get stats of the durations of multiple audio files